manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 ## Overview

-__Native mobility__ : This mobility management process follows and exploits ICN and hICN design principles.
+__Native mobility__ : This mobility management process follows and exploits hICN design principles.
 It makes producer mobility native in the architecture by preserving all benefits of hICN even when consumers and/or producers are moving.